 2010 American Journal of Clinical Nutrition: “A meta-analysis of prospective epidemiologic studies showed that there is no significant evidence for concluding that dietary saturated fat is associated with an increased risk of CHD or CVD.” [source]

 2013 Advances in Nutrition: “Saturated fats are benign with regard to inflammatory effects, as are the MUFAs.
 The meager effect that saturated fats have on serum cholesterol levels when modest but adequate amounts of polyunsaturated oils are included in the diet, and the lack of any clear evidence that saturated fats are promoting any of the conditions that can be attributed to PUFA makes one wonder how saturated fats got such a bad reputation in the health literature.
 The influence of dietary fats on serum cholesterol has been overstated, and a physiological mechanism for saturated fats causing heart disease is still missing.”

-Use grass-fed butter from pasture-raised cows.
+Use organic grass-fed butter or ghee from pasture-raised cows.

 Dealing with Post COVID-19 and vaccine injuryDecember 1st, 2023